kxzhang-lab/DynUAV/README.md

 These scripts are lightweight and do not require a dedicated conda environment.
 Using the above versions is recommended to ensure reproducibility.

+### How to Run
+The statistical analysis can be launched via: